 In order to declare a College of Business minor, students must first have a College of Business declared major.
 There is no overlapping credit between College of Business major and College of Business minor courses or between College of Business minors.

 The program aims to prepare students from all undergraduate colleges at Lehigh with the skill sets, attitudes, and understanding of the processes to realize their entrepreneurial goals in either an emerging or established company setting.
-The program is designed to be generally accessible to students from all disciplines with an emphasis upon innovation, the entrepreneurial process, and cross-functional integration.
+The program is designed to be generally accessible to students from all disciplines with an emphasis on innovation, the entrepreneurial process, and cross-functional integration.
 The minor can be added to any undergraduate degree at the university.

 Real Estate Minor

 Variety of Options

-The bachelor of science in business and economics may also lead to admission into the master of business administration program at Lehigh or another institution after graduates have at least 2-3 years of work experience.
-In addition, the college also offers the following graduate degrees: doctor of philosophy, master of business administration and engineering, master of business administration and educational leadership, master of science in accounting and information analysis, master of science in analytical finance, master of science in applied economics, and master of science in management.
+The Bachelor of Science in Business and Economics may also lead to admission into the Master of Business Administration program at Lehigh or another institution after graduates have at least 2 years of work experience.
+In addition, the college also offers the following graduate degrees: Doctor of Philosophy, Master of Business Administration and Engineering, Master of Business Administration and Educational Leadership, Master of Science in Business Analytics, Master of Science in Financial Engineering, Master of Science in Applied Economics, and Master of Science in Management.

 Bachelor of Science in Business and Economics

 The College of Business at Lehigh University prepares students to become business and community leaders in a broad range of organizations.
 Our undergraduate students acquire the knowledge and skills needed to excel in business.
 Overall, we expect our graduates to be able to successfully solve complex, unstructured business problems.